gitter-badger/R8R/README.md

 # R8R
-Graph database management system, primarily for prospecting and lead generation, curating relationship data and/or reputation scoring.
+Graph database management system, primarily for data mining and knowledge discovery to support activities such as prospecting and lead generation, curating relationship data and/or reputation scoring.